 Too many people go around feeling wrong on the inside.
 Too many people do not like who they are.
 Instead they focus on their faults, their weaknesses, and they are constantly critical towards themselves.
 These are all negative self beliefs.

-That recording of everything they ppve done wrong is always playing in their minds… “You are patient enough,” “you blew your diet yesterday,” “you are a bad parent,” “you are still struggling with that addiction,” “you should be ashamed of yourself”.
+That recording of everything they have done wrong is always playing in their minds… “You are not patient enough,” “you blew your diet yesterday,” “you are a bad parent,” “you are still struggling with that addiction,” “you should be ashamed of yourself”.
 With all the noise in their minds, they wonder why they are not happy.
 The reason they are not happy is because of this war going on inside their heads.
 We are not meant to go through life, feeling wrong on the inside.